katydecorah/font-library/README.md

 Each font family is stored as an object in `families.json`.
 Each family has an array of tags.
 The first tag is from Google's classification of the font.
 A few font's have the tag `greek` or `khmer` this is to denote the subset of this font, please do not delete these tags.
 Some families have additional keys such as `weight` or `italic`, that's because this font does not have a `regular` weight and these keys provide flags to output the family correctly.

-Changes are welcome to editing the current tags and adding new ones.

 ### Adding/editing `families.json` guidelines

 * Use double quotes `"`